APogue/APogue.github.io/_includes/sections/university-support-and-messaging.md

 In general, there are targeted and optional resources for faculty, employees, and students with respect to civil rights protections.
-Civil rights training modules for the UCLA community are located here.[^178] Title IX training is required for everyone, annually or biannually. while Title VI and VII are not federally mandated, faculty do receive mandatory Title VII training as well (workplace discrimination).[^179] A workshop is also available (optional, upon request) called "Establishing
+Civil rights training modules for the UCLA community are located here.[^178] Title IX training is required for everyone, annually or biannually.
+While Title VI and VII are not federally mandated, faculty do receive mandatory Title VII training as well (workplace discrimination).[^179] A workshop is also available (optional, upon request) called "Establishing
 Equity and Inclusion in the University Setting: Strategies, Resources and Best Practices (live workshop provided by EDI)" which would presumably cover Faculty interactions with students, likely involving some Title VI protections and code of conduct.[^180]